eemilhaa/walkability-analysis/README.md

 Boeing, G. 2017.
 OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks. *Computers, Environment and Urban Systems 65*, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004

-Geoff Being's excellent [Advanced Urban Analytics](https://github.com/gboeing/ppd599routing) course was also a major inspiration, especially to the routing analysis portion of this blog post.
+Being's excellent [Advanced Urban Analytics](https://github.com/gboeing/ppd599routing) course was also a major inspiration, especially to the routing analysis portion of this post.

 Novack, T., Wang, Z., & Zipf, A. (2018).
 A system for generating customized pleasant pedestrian routes based on OpenStreetMap data. *Sensors, 18*(11), 3794. https://doi.org/10.3390/s18113794